Cyclicduck/Algorithms/README.md

-# nQueens
+# Algorithm Problems

-DFS implementation of the n queens problem for n = 8.
+A potpourri of algorithm problems.